 The MUTU System program is endorsed by Women’s Health Physical Therapists and Physiotherapists worldwide.
 It is grounded in a whole-body approach to alignment and foundation core connection for natural activation.
-MUTU System has never advocated the use of a splint or binder to ‘pull’ a compromised core or diastasis recti back into place.
+MUTU System has never advocated the use of a splint or binder to ‘pull’ a compromised core or diastasis recti back into place or to reduce pain with diastasis recti.
 New research confirms this hypothesis – that merely to aspire to ‘close the gap’ is neither helpful nor anatomically correct.

 MUTU System has a philosophy of empowering and achieving deep connection, both physiological and psychological, along with whole body, natural movement rather than excessive or isolated ‘core work’, and I passionately encourage you to educate yourself with this new knowledge.